 Post-Pandemic Predictions on Ed Tech

-Before the pandemic, the term “ed-tech” might not have been on the radar of the average person.
+Before the pandemic, the term “ed-tech” might not have been on the average person’s radar.
 But when things, including school, moved online last year, it’s a concept that has probably entered the general public’s lexicon.

 Ed-tech, however, has been around for much longer.
 The U.S. Department of Education has an Office of Educational Technology.
 Whether you’re a student, educator, or parent, technological solutions for education have probably been one of the critical topics of the pandemic.